Wolox/tech-guides/frontend/angular/style-guide.md

 The module concept is based on some rules:

 - Small features.
-- Not proving general services or external services.
+- Not injecting general services or external services.

 A module can contain a Component, Directive or Pipe.
 The key is: _If you need to reuse any of them, you need a shared module._